persalys/persalys/python/doc/user_manual/graphical_interface/getting_started/user_manual_getting_started.rst

 .. _secondgraphsettings:

-    - for the charts, the window allows to:
+    - for the charts, the window allows one to:
        - Export the figure
        - Specify the graph title (expected: string)
        - Specify axis title (expected: string) in the **X-axis** and **Y-axis** tabs